OpenEvalProject/evals/manuscripts/elife-79121/v2/manuscript.md

 After reaching adulthood, females have a 50% probability to successfully produce offspring during any given week if they have previously mated (which takes place before offspring production).
 The number of eggs laid is not density dependent but is instead drawn from a Poisson distribution with the average set at 50 times the product of the fitness of the two parents.
 The number of eggs laid by A. gambiae appears closer to three times this level in laboratory conditions (Yaro et al., 2006), but in practice, usually only a far smaller number reach adulthood in wild conditions.
 Our use of 50 allows larvae at low density to have high survival rates compared to most wild conditions while still minimizing computational burden.

 The survival rates of adults are also not density dependent.
 Anopheles females have longer lifespans than males.
-In our model, males never survive beyond their third week as an adult and females never beyond their sixth, with the survival rates at each age of adulthood given as follows:Adultmalesurvivalrates:[23,12, 0]Adultfemalesurvivalrates:[56,45,34,23,12, 0]
+In our model, males never survive beyond their third week as an adult and females never beyond their sixth, with the survival rates at each age of adulthood given as follows:

+$$
+Adultmalesurvivalrates:[\frac{2}{3},\frac{1}{2}, 0]
+$$

+$$
+Adultfemalesurvivalrates:[\frac{5}{6},\frac{4}{5},\frac{3}{4},\frac{2}{3},\frac{1}{2}, 0]
+$$

 This results in an approximately linearly declining number of surviving adult members of a single week cohort.
 This function was chosen based on survival curves in laboratory studies (Christiansen-Jucht et al., 2014) and to allow simulation of age-based health.
 The measured male survival rate in the field was measured as approximately 30% per week in one recent study (Yao et al., 2022), and often higher in females and closer to 50% in males for older studies (González Jiménez et al., 2019; Matthews et al., 2020).
 This is somewhat lower, but broadly similar to our model, considering high variation in field conditions and our need to simulate a high effective population size with limited computational resources.

 Note that individuals have the opportunity to mate and reproduce before these survival rates toll.
 One generation in the discrete model is then equivalent to ~3167 weeks in this model (thus, we ran these simulations for 3167 weeks to represent 1,000 generations).

 Mosquito larvae often face fierce competition for resources in the small bodies of water in which they develop while adults do not directly compete with one another for food (Arifin et al., 2014).
 Thus, population density does not regulate adult fecundity in our Anopheles model; instead, it affects juvenile survival.
 In our model, individuals are considered to be in juvenile stages (egg, larvae, and pupae) during their first two weeks of life and reach adulthood when they enter their third week.
 The larger week-old larvae do not compete with new eggs, and they cease to compete completely once they reach the pupal stage.
 However, these larger larvae consume more resources compared to smaller larvae and are thus estimated to exert competition at fivefold strength compared to new juveniles.
-In the panmictic version of this model, newly generated individuals survive until adulthood with a probability that depends on the global sum of new juveniles n, the global sum of week-old larvae o, the low-density growth rate β, as well as the expected competition within the system, which is in turn a function of the number of adult females in a population at capacity (25,000 in all simulations) as well as the expected number of offspring per adult female per week (25), calculated as follows:expectedcompetition=25000(25+2×0.285714×5)competitionratior=(n+5o)expectedcompetitionnewoffspringsurvivalrate=β25((β−1)r+1)×[12×0.285714]−r
+In the panmictic version of this model, newly generated individuals survive until adulthood with a probability that depends on the global sum of new juveniles n, the global sum of week-old larvae o, the low-density growth rate β, as well as the expected competition within the system, which is in turn a function of the number of adult females in a population at capacity (25,000 in all simulations) as well as the expected number of offspring per adult female per week (25), calculated as follows:

+$$
+expectedcompetition=25000(25+2\times0.285714\times5)
+$$

+$$
+competitionratior=\frac{(n+5o)}{expectedcompetition}
+$$

+$$
+newoffspringsurvivalrate=\frac{\beta}{25((\beta−1)r+1)}\times[\frac{1}{2\times0.285714}]^{−r}
+$$

 Here, 0.285714 adjusts for the expected number of older juveniles when the population is at equilibrium such that the adult female population size remains at the specified equilibrium value of 25,000.
 Note that while juvenile mosquitoes experience continuous mortality in real populations, our model approximates this by determining total juvenile mortality immediately after new juveniles are all generated, representing mortality in both 1-week-old and older juveniles (all juveniles that survive this stage will survive to adulthood).
 This allows more individuals to be culled immediately, thus reducing the computational burden of evaluating the large number of spatial interactions determining competition, thereby allowing for the simulation of larger populations.
 This approximation is supported by the fact that larvae in their second week are much larger than newly hatched larvae, thus preventing younger larvae from substantially reducing the resources available to older larvae.
 Later in their second week, the juveniles are pupae, which do not require additional resources.
 Thus, new juveniles are not likely to affect the mortality of juveniles that are at least a week older, supporting our approximation of determining mortality only in the first week.

-## Anopheles-specific spatial model
+### Anopheles-specific spatial model

 In the spatial version of this model, the survival rate of new offspring is affected by the local density of other larvae, rather than global counts thereof.
 The amount of competition experienced is determined by other new offspring and week-old larvae nearby.
 The maximum amount of competition contributed by other new offspring is 1.0, which linearly declines to 0.0 at a distance of 0.01 (the average competition contributed by another individual within range is therefore 1/3).
 Week-old larvae contribute five times as much competition.
-The expected competition again corresponds to the number of females when the population is at capacity, as well as the expected number of offspring per female:expectedcompetition=25000(25+2×0.285714×5)3π×0.012
+The expected competition again corresponds to the number of females when the population is at capacity, as well as the expected number of offspring per female:

+$$
+expectedcompetition=\frac{25000(25+2\times0.285714\times5)}{3\pi\times0.01^{2}}
+$$

 After determining the amount of competition being faced by a new offspring as compared to the expected competition, the survival rate of that new offspring is set in the same way as in the panmictic version of the model.